-This information is relevant to testing whether domestic sales are in the ordinary course of trade.
+This information is relevant to testing whether domestic sales are in the ordinary course of trade.2

-1. Please provide (in the format shown in the table below) the actual unit cost to make and sell each model/type (egas mono or poly crystalline and whether AC or DC power output)\ (identified in section C) of the like goods sold on the domestic market.
+- 1. Please provide (in the format shown in the table below) the actual unit cost to make and sell each model/type (egas mono or poly crystalline and whether AC or DC power output) (identified in section C) of the like goods sold on the domestic market.
 Provide this cost data for each quarter over the investigation period.
-If your company calculates costs monthly, provide monthly costs.
+If your company calculates costs monthly, provide monthly costs. - 2.
+Indicate the source of cost information (account numbers etc) and/or methods used to allocate cost to the goods.
+Provide documentation and worksheets supporting your calculations.